Hyrozdmr/Hyrozdmr/README.md

   <code><img width="30" src="https://user-images.githubusercontent.com/25181517/183868728-b2e11072-00a5-47e2-8a4e-4ebbb2b8c554.png" alt="CI/CD" title="CI/CD"/></code>
 </div>

-👀  I'm a Junior Software Developer with expertise in full-stack development, cloud engineering ☁️, and DevOps practices.
+👀  I'm a Software Engineer with expertise in full-stack development, cloud engineering ☁️, and DevOps practices.
 Proficient in Python, JavaScript, and cloud services (AWS) 🌩️, with hands-on experience in automating and deploying scalable cloud solutions using Docker, Kubernetes, CI/CD pipelines, and serverless architectures.
 A collaborative team player with a focus on delivering high-quality solutions efficiently.
 Backed by 10+ years of leadership and project management skills from the restaurant industry, I thrive in fast-paced environments and am eager to apply my technical knowledge in building innovative solutions. 👀

 🌱 Recently, I completed a Cloud Engineering & DevOps specialization at Makers Academy, focusing on AWS.
 I'm working on deploying apps using GitHub Actions, Terraform, and Kubernetes.
 I also recently completed a bootcamp at Makers Academy, focusing on Python, JavaScript, and DevOps. 🌱